Our Lady of Medjugorje: Ivan Dragičević

 Ivan Dragičević was born in Mostar in 1965.
 He was 15 at the time of the alleged apparitions.
 After graduating from elementary school, he enrolled at a secondary school in Čitluk, but failed to pass.
 In August 1981 he applied to the seminary of the Herzegovinian Franciscan Province, where he was already known for the alleged apparitions so he was sent to a seminary in Visoko.
 In the seminary, he also claimed to have daily apparitions.

 While in the Franciscan seminary, he claimed that Gospa came to an image of Jesus and said: "Angel, this is your father".
 It was written in Ogledalo pravde that such doctrine is nowhere to be found, in the Bible or in Church tradition.
 Dragičević claimed, like Vicka Dragičević, that the Gospa imparted her biography to him from December 1982 to May 1983.
 The seers claimed that the Gospa presented Ivan Dragičević to them and conveyed his greetings on 12 November 1981.
 When Ivan Dragičević appeared to other seers, they saw him "spreading his arms to fly out of joy" and the Madonna told him that she will not appear to him as of 15 November, due to school obligations.
 He appeared to Vicka and Jakov three days later as well.

 Again he failed to pass and was sent to the gymnasium in Dubrovnik, where it was thought he would pass the class more easily.
 He was unsuccessful there as well and left the school altogether in January 1983.

 Dragičević married Laureen Murphy, a former Miss Massachusetts, in 1994.
 They have four children and live in Boston for six months and then reside for the other half of the year in the parish of Medjugorje.
 His wife owns a tourist agency for pilgrims to Medjugorje.
-Dragičević owns a hotel in Medjugorje and a property worth a million of the United States dollars.
+Dragičević owns a hotel in Medjugorje and a property worth over one million american dollars.

-In October 2013, Archbishop Gerhard Müller of the Congregation for the Doctrine of the Faith wished the U.S. bishops to be aware that Dragicevic was scheduled to give presentations at parishes across the country and was anticipated to have more apparitions during these talks.
+In October 2013, Archbishop Gerhard Müller of the Congregation for the Doctrine of the Faith (CDF) wished the U.S. bishops to be aware that Dragicevic was scheduled to give presentations at parishes across the country and was anticipated to have more apparitions during these talks.
 According to the Catholic Stand, the Apostolic Nunciature to the United States advised the bishops that the 1991 Zadar declaration that Catholics, whether clergy or laypeople, "are not permitted to participate in meetings, conferences or public celebrations during which the credibility of such 'apparitions' would be taken for granted".
 The letter was sent to every diocese in the U.S. as the CDF determined that the judgment of the Yugoslavian bishops which precluded such gatherings remained in force.